 AMY GOODMAN: This is Democracy Now!
-I’m Amy Goodman with Nermeen Shaikh.
+I’m Amy Goodman, with Nermeen Shaikh.

-NERMEEN SHAIKH: Uber and Lyft drivers in cities around the world went on strike Wednesday to protest low wages and poor treatment of workers just days before Uber’s initial public offering, which could value the company at up to $90 billion.
+NERMEEN SHAIKH: Uber and Lyft drivers in cities around the world went on strike Wednesday to protest low wages and poor treatment of workers, just days before Uber’s initial public offering, which could value the company at up to $90 billion.
 But while Uber prepares for what could be one of the biggest IPOs in history and executives plan to take home millions, drivers say their conditions are worse than ever.
-Drivers in Los Angeles, London, Melbourne, São Paulo, New York and other cities temporarily halted work Wednesday to demand Uber and other rideshare companies like Lyft treat drivers like full-time employees rather than as independent contractors, guarantee a livable income and end deactivations for drivers that can occur without explanation, among other demands.
+Drivers in Los Angeles, London, Melbourne, São Paulo, New York and other cities temporarily halted work Wednesday to demand Uber and other ride-share companies like Lyft treat drivers like full-time employees rather than as independent contractors, guarantee a livable income and end deactivations for drivers that can occur without explanation, among other demands.

 AMY GOODMAN: The day of the strike, Democratic congresswoman from New Mexico, Deb Haaland, announced legislation that would require Uber and Lyft to pay for drivers’ Social Security and Medicare costs.
-Because drivers are considered independent contractors, they currently are required to pay Social Security and Medicare costs themselves.
+Because drivers are considered independent contractors, they’re currently required to pay Social Security and Medicare costs themselves.
 Congressmember Haaland’s legislation would place that burden entirely on Lyft, Uber and other multinational corporations employing large numbers of so-called independent contractors in the gig economy.
 Congressmember Haaland said in a statement, “The gig is up.”

 Well, for more, Deb Haaland joins us in Washington, D.C., from Statuary Hall.
-And in New York, we are joined by Bhairavi Desai, the executive director and co-founder of the New York Taxi Workers Alliance, which represents over 21,000 taxi drivers in New York City.
+And in New York, we’re joined by Bhairavi Desai, the executive director and co-founder of the New York Taxi Workers Alliance, which represents over 21,000 taxi drivers in New York City.